sketchplugins/plugin-directory/README.md

 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
 - [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
 - [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
-- [sketch-find-all-instances-of-symbol](https://github.com/mcansh/sketch-find-all-instances-of-symbol), by Logan McAnsh: Find all instances of a symbol in Sketch
-- [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash
 - [Sketch Plugin Monster](https://github.com/peachscript/sketch-plugin-monster), by Peach: A Sketch plugin for managing all plugin shortcuts.
 - [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.
 - [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…